veager/StudyNotes/CE5205/L10 DUE Principle.md

 ### 7.1 Frank-Wolfe Method

-- The Frank-Wolfe method was made popular in traffic assignment by the work of LeBlanc et al (1975).
+- The Frank-Wolfe method was made popular in traffic assignment by the work of LeBlanc et al (1975) (Ref.
+[8]).

-  LeBlanc et al.(1975) An efficient approach to solving the road network traffic assignment problem.
-Transportation Research, Vol. 9, 309-318.

-- It was validated by Florian and Nguyen (1976)
+- It was validated by Florian and Nguyen (1976) (Ref.
+[9]).

-  Florian, M. and Nguyen, S. (1976) An application and validation of equilibrium trip assignment methods.
-Transportation Science, Vol. 10, 374-390.

 - It is now the most common approach used by transportation planning software packages to DUE traffic assignment problems

-  Transportation Planning Software Package: Visum, EMME, TransCAD
+  - Transportation Planning Software Package: Visum, EMME, TransCAD

 #### Algorithmic Steps